-I'm not fond of entertainment parks (except Jurassic Park, that was great!) so when I first heard about FICO, the Eataly World food park who opens today in Bologna, I was a bit sceptical.
-Then I first visited it this summer while it was still in progress, met and talked with some of people behind it and my interest started to grow.
-Finally I've visited it and this is what I've found.
+I'm not fond of theme parks (except Jurassic Park, that was great!) so when I first heard about FICO, the Eataly World food park which opens today in Bologna, I was a bit doubtful.

-FICO brought to Bologna things you can only find in here.
-A few examples?
+FICO brought to Bologna things you can only find here.

-The meat area at the entrance puts together some of the best Italian producers.
-The hams of Cinta Senese pigs of Savigni near the black pigs of Calabria, the Osteria of Culatello from Antica Ardenga, where you can eat between old furniture from a monastery, and the quality of Zivieri butcher.
+At the entrance the meat section combines some of the best Italian producers.
+The hams of Cinta Senese's pigs of Savigni near the black pigs of Calabria, the Osteria of Culatello from Antica Ardenga, where you can eat sat next to ancient furniture from a monastery, and last but not least the quality of Zivieri butcher.

-I bet some of the places open now will change during time and there are still a few missteps during the path.
-But I have no doubts saying that FICO represents a good part of Italian food excellences and a unique way to discover them.
+Probably some of the places there may change in the following years and something can get better.
+Nevertheless I have no doubts saying that FICO represents a large part of Italian food excellence and a unique way to discover them.

 What didn't convince me yet

-I was grown in the countryside and I still remember walking with my grandfather to farms picking eggs from happy chickens and visiting orchards and vegetable gardens.
-So I do know how a breeding farm looks like.
-The idea of recreating this environment inside FICO, near the parking lots, isn't that attractive.
-It can be interesting for families with kids though, to show them where the eggs for that great sfoglia and those tasty hams come from.
+The idea of reproducing this environment inside FICO, near the parking lots, isn't that attractive.
+It could be interesting for families with kids though, to show them where the eggs for that great sfoglia and those tasty hams come from.